 Also, please tie this question to the theory this article is relying on.
 Without those connections, we will see this lacks theoretical depth.

-At the beginning of the article I added a paragraph explaining the purpose of the study and its connection to the theory. (p.
+At the beginning of the article, I added a paragraph explaining the purpose of the study and its connection to the theory. (p.
 3)

 Methodology sections, it says